 Cubital tunnel syndrome, or ulnar nerve impingement, is a condition in which too much pressure is placed on the ulnar nerve at the elbow.This is the nerve you irritate when you hit your “funny bone”.
 The ulnar nerve is a nerve that supplies sensation to your small and ring fingers.
 It also activates the muscles within your hand.
 The ulnar nerve becomes compressed as it crosses on the inside of the elbow.
 The ulnar nerve becomes compressed by ligaments, muscles, and sometimes even blood vessels.
 Sometimes the nerve is also noted to sublux or dislocate over the bone in the elbow.
 This can often give a “popping” sensation and can cause pain.

 Unlike carpal tunnel syndrome, which affects the thumb and first 3 fingers, in cubital tunnel syndrome people often complain of numbness and tingling in the ring and small fingers.
 Often the numbness and tingling occur at times when the elbow is resting on a hard surface or during activities that require elbow flexion.
 As the ulnar nerve also innervates muscles to the hand, one might also note a decrease in grip strength.

 In our practice cubital tunnel syndrome is most often diagnosed by history and physical exam.
 On occasion, a nerve conduction test will be ordered to confirm the diagnosis.
-However, as this test is uncomfortable we try to avoid this testing.
+However, as this test is uncomfortable and inaccurate we try to avoid this testing.

 In most cases, the initial treatment is nonoperative.
 A trial of elbow pads and activity modification is tried at first.
 However, often these modalities fail and surgery is required.

 The simplest operation to treat cubital tunnel is a cubital tunnel release.
 The ulnar nerve is identified at the elbow and all constricting structures are identified and released over the course of the nerve.
 If the nerve is noted to sublux or dislocate over the elbow with elbow flexion then move extensive surgery is required.
 In this case the nerve is freed and relocated in front of the elbow.

 - Swelling, stiffness, and pain